Rigidity in etale motivic stable homotopy theory: Preliminaries

-Abstracting from this, we will make use of the following notion. \begin{definition} We say that a scheme $S$ is of uniformly bounded étale cohomological dimension $\le n$ if for every finitely-presented, qcqs étale scheme $Y/X$ we have $\cd(Y) \le n$. \end{definition}
+Abstracting from this, we will make use of the following notion. \begin{definition} We say that a scheme $S$ is of uniformly bounded $p$-étale cohomological dimension $\le n$ if for every finitely-presented, qcqs étale scheme $Y/X$ we have $\cd_p(Y) \le n$; uniformly bounded étale cohomological dimension $\le n$ is defined similarly. \end{definition}